Photometry#

 Zoom in and check if all relevant sources are detected.
 If there are issues, one might have to adjust the sensitivity of the detection.

-ref_catalog = ref_catalog[ref_catalog["kron_flux"] > 10000] # pick the brightest sources
+ref_catalog = ref_catalog[ref_catalog["kron_flux"] > 10000]

 len(ref_catalog)